 SATA ports on this platform natively support full AHCI and RAID functions.
-AHCI is enabled by default; however the controller can be put into RAID mode in the BIOS.
-RAID mode supports RAID levels 0, 1, 5, and 10 and supports all AHCI functionality.
-All SATA ports are boxed above in RED.
+AHCI is enabled by default, but the controller can be put into RAID mode in the BIOS.
+RAID mode supports RAID levels 0, 1, 5, and 10 through the Intel controller.

-U.2 is a new storage standard and is enabled or disabled in BIOS; and has the advantage of the performance of a M.2 SSD and the ease of installation of a 2.5inch SSD.
+U.2 is a new storage standard that has the advantage of the performance of a M.2 SSD and the ease of installation of a 2.5inch SSD.
+U.2 does not share resources with other peripherals or slots, U.2 has a dedicated 4 PCI-E Gen3 lanes from the PCH, and can be enabled or disabled in BIOS.

-See Page 50 for RAID levels supported and explanations for how they work.
+See Page 49 for RAID levels supported and explanations for how they work.